§ 2-21 Applicability.

 § 2-30 Interlocutory Review.

 (a) Within five days after issuance of any interlocutory order or decision, a party may move for certification by the administrative law judge that such order or decision may be submitted , in whole or in specified part, for review by the chair of the Commission.
-If the party moving for certification seeks a stay of proceedings, in whole or in part, pending completion of the interlocutory review, the motion for certification shall include a statement as to why the failure to grant the requested stay would materially prejudice the party.
+If the party moving for certification seeks a stay of proceedings, in whole or in part, pending completion of the interlocutory review, the motion for certification must include a statement as to why the failure to grant the requested stay would materially prejudice the party.
 Certification may also be made, and a stay may be ordered, by the administrative law judge on his or her own motion.

-(b) As provided by the Commission's rules (47 RCNY § 1-74), failure of a party to seek interlocutory review of a decision or order shall not preclude that party from making such challenge to the Commission in connection with the Commission's review of a report and recommendation in a case, provided that the party timely made its objection known to the administrative law judge and that the grounds for such challenge shall be limited to those set forth to the administrative law judge.
+(b) As provided by the Commission's rules (47 RCNY § 1-74), failure of a party to seek interlocutory review of a decision or order does not preclude that party from making such challenge to the Commission in connection with the Commission's review of a report and recommendation in a case, provided that the party timely made its objection known to the administrative law judge and that the grounds for such challenge must be limited to those set forth to the administrative law judge.

 Go Here for Annotation 2-30